 - The telephone interview is not the place to discuss compensation in any form.

-- It goes without saying but don’t smoke, eat or drink anything.
+- Avoid smoking, eating, or drinking.
 It all telegraphs to your listener.

 - Don’t forget to thank the interviewer for their time and interest.